 It is summer time again, and Mumbai started to get heated up.
 Sun has not been among the kind to have treated us this way, unfortunately.
 And many are thinking of buying an air cooler or desert coolers.
 I remember writing an article way back in 2009 when Mumbai overheated and my last article about hot summer was in 2016.
 It is common for my blog to see increased hits on this subject every year during the summer season.
+And it is still relevant in 2019, as the temperature has just started going up that I started using Air Con at home already.

 One of the most common thing that people ask is – should I get an air cooler?
 Now, I have used an air cooler in Mumbai, and I can tell you based on my experience that you should avoid it.
 I have my reason to avoid it, and here they are;